mlswg/mls-protocol/draft-ietf-mls-protocol.md

   received, or the most recent Update if there are no Removes.

-* It contains multiple Add proposals that contain KeyPackages that represent the same client according to the application (for example, identical KeyPackages or KeyPackages sharing the same Credential).
+* It contains multiple Add proposals that contain KeyPackages that represent the same client according to the application (for example, identical signature keys).

+* It contains an Add proposal with a KeyPackage that represents a client already in the group according to the application, unless there is a Remove proposal in the list removing the matching client from the group.

 * It contains multiple PreSharedKey proposals that reference the same PreSharedKeyID.